 Article published on 29 January 2020

-On 21 December 2019, the city of Vannes (Morbihan) officially opened a play area accessible for users with reduced mobility, on the Etang de Tohannic site, the largest inclusive play area ever constructed in western France.
+On 21 December 2019, the city of Vannes (Morbihan) officially opened a play area accessible for users with reduced mobility on the Etang de Tohannic site.
+This is largest inclusive play area ever constructed in western France and is complete with a full playground inclusion policy.

-The opening ceremony was attended by the Mayor, David Robo, elected representatives, associations, children and their families, professionals from specialist organizations and Proludic representatives.
+The Mayor, David Robo, elected representatives, associations, children, and their families all attended the opening ceremony.
+It also hosted professionals from specialist organizations and Proludic representatives.

 Vannes invested €500,000 in this 750m² play area containing 30 structures and 50 different play activities.